syncfusion-content/javascript-docs/js/Introduction/Localization.md

 {% endhighlight %}

 The Syncfusion components can be localized on two basis,

 * Built-in localized words
 * Applying the user-defined localized words collection.

-#### Use of Built-in localized words in the DatePicker control
+### Use of Built-in localized words in the DatePicker control

 The date formats, day names and month names are automatically translated into the specific culture based on the culture-code assigned to the **locale** property, as these date related common conversions are processed as built-in within the source.
 Here, the above code will render the DatePicker control in **German** culture, as shown below,

-{% include image.html url="/js/Introduction/Localization_images/Localization_img1.png" Caption="Datepicker in de-DE culture"%}
+{% include image.html url="/js/Introduction/Localization_images/Localization_img1.png" %}

-##### Example 1: Defining locale property in the DatePicker control using built-in localized texts - Static
+#### Example 1: Defining locale property in the DatePicker control using built-in localized texts - Static

 Refer the **Getting Started for JavaScript** document for creating a HTML page with Syncfusion components from the link here.
 The very first requirement to localize the DatePicker control into **de-DE** culture is to refer the **globalize.culture.de-DE.min.js** file in your HTML application, which will be available in the location mentioned in the above note section.

 Copy the file **globalize.culture.de-DE.min.js** into the **Scripts** folder of your application and then refer it along with the other script and css reference in the head section.
 Also, define the **locale** property for the DatePicker control with the appropriate **culture-code [de-De]** as shown below,